odinuv/web/walkthrough-slim/passing-values/index.md

 {% highlight html %}
 {% include /walkthrough-slim/passing-values/post-demo.latte %}
 {% endhighlight %}

-## When to use *GET* or *POST* method?
-Use *GET* method for actions like:

-- general navigation from page to page
-- search or filtering
-- change of order
-- pagination
-- pass required parameters (such as ID of record) to **display** a form

-Use *POST* method for actions like:

-- register a user
-- send an email
-- insert or update of a record
-- deletion of a record
-- login and even logout to prevent [CSRF](/articles/security/csrf/)
-- generally, modifications of data in a database

-There can be exceptions, but they have to be justified.

 ## Anatomy of URL
 You know the URL from browser's address bar, but usually you see only required parts of the URL.
 The URL can contain